 India Meteorological Department is a government agency that deals with everything related to meteorology and other associated fields of study.
 In the IAS exam, a decent knowledge about these bodies would help in writing good, substantiated answers, thereby fetching more marks.

-Aspirants should be aware of important governmental organisations and bodies as questions can be asked in the UPSC prelims exam about their functions, mandate, etc. India Meteorological Department (IMD) is a part of the Geography segment in General Studies paper 1 of the UPSC Syllabus.
+Aspirants should be aware of important governmental organizations and bodies as questions can be asked in the UPSC prelims exam about their functions, mandate, etc. India Meteorological Department (IMD) is a part of the Geography segment in General Studies paper 1 of the UPSC Syllabus.

 What is Meteorology?